 Soccer Position Numbers

-As with many sports, specific positions are assigned in soccer to make sure that each team can protect the soccer ball and defend their goal to the best of their ability.
+As with many sports, specific positions are assigned in soccer to ensure that each team can protect the ball and defend their goal to the best of their ability.

-The positions assigned in soccer are split into 3 main groups:
+Soccer positions are split into 3 main groups:

 - and Forwards